sahil-gidwani/treasure-hunt/README.md

 ## Gameplay Logic

-The game gets progressively more difficult as you move through each level
+*The difficulty level increases gradually as you progress through each level of the game.*

 **Level 1**